ashishmathew0297/ashishmathew0297.github.io/_posts/2024-06-30-deep-learning-self-study-1.md

 In the world of data science{% cite coursera2024 %}, we usually see mentions of statistics, machine learning (ML), artificial intelligence (AI), and deep learning several times.
 Though machine learning and deep learning are both subfields of AI and both terms are used interchangeably, they have their own meanings.

-**Machine learning** algorithms adapt to the data provided to them with minimal human interference to either find patterns or make decisions on newly provided data.
+**Machine learning** algorithms are relatively simple models designed to adapt on input data and either find patterns or make decisions on newly provided data.

 **Deep learning** on the other hand, is a branch of machine learning that involves training expansive *artificial neural networks (ANNs)*.
 An ANN consists of layers of interconnected nodes called *neurons* that, together, help process and learn patterns from the input.